cvjohnsen/affirmation/README.md

 *Site features, cycle through affirmation from the API.

 *Upcoming Feature is being able to post your own affirmation.
-It's still a working progress.
-Also, more styling and responsive design will be implemnted.
+Also, more styling and responsive design will be implemnted soon.

 *For this project, I made a logo using Adobe Illustrator.

 # Getting Started with Create React App